nodejs/node/doc/api/n-api.md

 This API can be called even if there is a pending JavaScript exception.

-### References to objects with a lifespan longer than that of the native method
+### References to values with a lifespan longer than that of the native method

-In some cases an addon will need to be able to create and reference objects with a lifespan longer than that of a single native method invocation.
-For example, to create a constructor and later use that constructor in a request to creates instances, it must be possible to reference the constructor object across many different instance creation requests.
+In some cases, an addon will need to be able to create and reference values with a lifespan longer than that of a single native method invocation.
+For example, to create a constructor and later use that constructor in a request to create instances, it must be possible to reference the constructor object across many different instance creation requests.
 This would not be possible with a normal handle returned as a `napi_value` as described in the earlier section.
 The lifespan of a normal handle is managed by scopes and all scopes must be closed before the end of a native method.

-Node-API provides methods to create persistent references to an object.
+Node-API provides methods to create persistent references to values.
-Each persistent reference has an associated count with a value of 0 or higher.
-The count determines if the reference will keep the corresponding object live.
-References with a count of 0 do not prevent the object from being collected and are often called 'weak' references.
-Any count greater than 0 will prevent the object from being collected.
+Each reference has an associated count with a value of 0 or higher.
+The count determines if the reference will keep the corresponding value alive.
+References with a count of 0 do not prevent values of object types (object, function, external) from being collected and are often called 'weak' references.
+Values of non-object types cannot be collected if a reference has count 0 because they do not support the 'weak' object semantic.
+Any count greater than 0 will prevent the values from being collected.

 References can be created with an initial reference count.
 The count can then be modified through [`napi_reference_ref`][] and